-Beyond using a plunger on an overflowing toilet or using some liquid drain cleaner, real plumbing work is not one of the easiest do-it-yourself professions.
-A call to a plumber is most likely going to be your best bet.
-And, as long as people continue to have indoor plumbing (the outlook is good), a job as a plumber will always be in demand.
+Beyond using a plunger on an overflowing toilet or using some liquid drain cleaner, real plumbing work is not one of the easiest do-it-yourself home projects.
+A call to a plumber is most likely going to be one’s best bet when pipes freeze or other residential plumbing issues arise.
+And, as long as people continue to have indoor plumbing (the outlook is good), skilled plumbers will always be in demand.

 Plumbers repair and install the pipes and drainage systems that are connected to appliances, machines, and water fixtures.

 Some plumbers concentrate on residential plumbing, while others specialize in commercial.
 Some focus on installing systems in new construction, while others are adept at repairing existing systems.
 They work in homes, businesses, factories, and in other locations where there are pipes.

 When you're applying for jobs, there are certain skills that employers expect applicants for plumbing jobs to have.
 Here are some of the top skills needed to succeed as a plumber.

 Working with pipes, usually in tight, confined spaces, requires the strength to hold up pipework, appliances, or toilets, and the ability to hold pipe fittings steady, while having good control of your hands to manipulate small objects.

 You will need to have good vision to thread fittings, read small gauges, and interpret blueprints.
 Some of the physical tasks and abilities required of plumbers include:

 - Applying Adhesives, Sealants, and Caulk

 - Cleaning Sewer Lines